reinhardt-bit/OrderFlow-Manager/README.md

-# Blissful Bytes Manager
+# Blissful Bites Manager

-A desktop application for managing orders, products, and representatives for Blissful Bytes.
+A desktop application for managing orders, products, and representatives for Blissful Bites.

 ## Prerequisites